Catalonia poised to call early poll as proxy independence vote

-Catalan president Artur Mas will on Monday night sign a decree setting September 27 as the date for the vote in the wealthy northeastern region, home to 7.5 million people and accounting for a fifth of Spain's output, a spokeswoman for his conservative nationalist CDC party said.
+Catalan president Artur Mas will sign a decree setting September 27 as the date for the vote in the wealthy northeastern region, which is home to 7.5 million people and accounts for a fifth of Spain's output.

 Mas has said that if an alliance of pro-secession parties wins a majority, they will aim to split from Spain within 18 months despite Madrid's opposition.